-Each growing season, Gail Taylor of Three Part Harmony Farm, an urban farm in Washington, DC, hires a crew of part-time workers to help on the farm.
-(You can read Gail’s story here.)
+Each growing season, Gail Taylor of Three Part Harmony Farm, an urban farm in Washington, D.C., hires a crew of part-time workers to help on the farm.
+(Gail’s story starts here.)
 Sache Jones was one of them during the 2016 season.
 I met up with her at her other job, Farm Alliance of Baltimore, in her hometown of Baltimore, MD.
 At 26, Sache exudes a contagious energy and enthusiasm.
 She talks excitedly and quickly as she tells her food story.

 By the time Sache came to work at Three Part Harmony, she already had a good amount of experience in farming.
 She came to the farm because she wanted to work with and learn from Gail, and she was in need of regeneration after leaving a job that had broken her confidence.